misudashi/systems/index.md

 ### Daily notes

-Finally, if you want to see the rawest notes I will be taking, you can read my [daily notes]().
+Finally, if you want to see the rawest notes I will be taking, you can read my [[daily-notes]].